JohnsonLamb/Goblin-Game/Dev Notes.md

 - Added a Highscore to the Game Over screen that is persistant in the session

 - Made the How to Play section of the website much more compreensive and added a bit of flair and lore.

+--24-03-2017--

+- Added an Upcoming Features to the webpage to display the features that will become available in the future.